 An additional potential impact to early lifestages of some EFH species is entrainment along with water that is used by construction vessels for engine cooling or for operation of the jet plow during cable burial.
-Detailed information has been presented in Section 5.3.2.7.1.
 Entrainment of eggs and larvae, as well as zooplankton that are food for juveniles and adults of species such as herring, alewife, and shad, would result in the loss of individuals to these species local populations.
 The water withdrawn for the jet plow is injected into the sediments under high pressure.
 Survival of entrained eggs, larvae, and zooplankton can be assumed to be essentially zero, because of the pressure and mechanical forces that these organisms would experience.
-However, unlike a fixed point withdrawal, such as for cooling water at a power plant, the jet plow would typically advance at 300 feet per hour (91 m per hour) (1.5 miles per day [2.4 km per day]) such that no portion of the water column would be affected for very long (Report No. 4.1.1-2).
+However, unlike a fixed point withdrawal, such as for cooling water at a power plant, the jet plow would typically advance at 3 to 5 miles (4.8 to 8.0 km) per day such that no portion of the water column would be affected for very long.
 Thus, the dispersed nature of this impact is likely to only have a minor affect on EFH species.